arunk0508/Blood_bank_management/README.md

 This will import the necessary tables and dummy data.

 ✅ 3.
 Configure DB Connection
-In the file dbconnect.php, update these values if needed:
+In the file config.php, update these values if needed:

 php
 Copy